 Jennifer Leggio, Senior Director Security Marketing Strategy at Cisco, makes a very important point:

 “Application developers will assume even more responsibility as companies will no longer be able to sacrifice security over user experience.”

 eTailers better start beefing up mobile security soon.

 A mobile user experience strategy is a necessity in 2015 if etailers intend to compete.
 It’s not good enough just to have a mobile site this year, you have to have a strategy in place to make sure you’re retaining users once you get them on your site.

-Mobile commerce is growing more rapidly than desktop ecommerce right now, leading me to ask: why are so many etailers still so focused on optimizing user experience on desktop and not mobile?
+Mobile commerce is growing more rapidly than desktop eCommerce right now, leading me to ask: why are so many etailers still so focused on optimizing the user experience on desktop and not mobile?

-Mobile user experience can’t be ignored anymore. eTailers should be dedicating just as many resources to optimizing the experience on their mobiles sites as they do to improving their desktop sites.
+Mobile user experience can’t be ignored anymore. eTailers should be dedicating just as many resources to optimizing the experience on their mobile sites as they do to improving their desktop sites.

 New Mobile Payment Methods Need To Be Embraced

 Instead of sticking with what’s tried and true, eTailers have to start embracing new payment methods like Apple Pay.